dotse/tls-fed-auth/tls-fed-auth.md

 .# Abstract

-This document describes how to establish a secure end-to-end channel between two parties within a federation, where both the client and server mutually authenticate each other.
-The trust relationship is based upon a trust anchor held and published by the federation.
-A federation is a trusted third party that inter-connect different trust domains with a common set of policies and standards.
+This document describes the Federated TLS Authentication (FedTLS) protocol, enabling secure end-to-end communication within a federated environment.
+Both clients and servers perform mutual TLS authentication, establishing trust based on a centrally managed trust anchor published by the federation.
+Additionally, FedTLS ensures unambiguous identification of entities, as only authorized members within the federation can publish metadata, further mitigating risks associated with unauthorized entities impersonating legitimate participants.
+This framework promotes seamless and secure interoperability across different trust domains adhering to common policies and standards within the federation.

 {mainmatter}